- This event has passed.

 Calgary 2-Day Investigations Training for HR and OH&S Professionals

-Pre-Approved for 14 CPD Hours by CPHR Alberta.
+Pre-Approved for 14 CPD Hours by CPHR Alberta and 14 CEC’s by VRA Canada.

 *Eligible for employee training funding through Canada-Alberta Job Grant (CAJG) (when combined with our 7-Hour Psychological Safety – Hazard Identification & Controls on October 10, 2019)